department-of-veterans-affairs/va.gov-team/teams/vso/teams/representatives/process/engineering-agreements.md

 - PRs that you initiate are your responsibility until completion.
 - Only modify others' PRs if they explicitly request it or if they've passed ownership to you (e.g., during PTO).
 This should be an exception, not the norm.
-- It's okay to create PRs against others' work for significant changes.
+- Creating PRs against others' work for significant changes is okay.

 ### Commits